Southeast Asia's Grab sees rebound in ride-hailing as offices reopen - NewsBreak

 Southeast Asia's Grab sees rebound in ride-hailing as offices reopen

-May 19 (Reuters) - Grab Holdings Ltd , Southeast Asia's No. 1 ride-hailing and food delivery firm, on Thursday forecast a rebound in its rideshare and food delivery businesses as economies recover from a pandemic-led slump, sending its U.S.-listed shares surging 32%.
+(Reuters) - Grab Holdings Ltd, Southeast Asia’s No. 1 ride-hailing and food delivery firm, on Thursday forecast a rebound in its rideshare and food delivery businesses as economies recover from a pandemic-led slump, sending its U.S.-listed shares surging 32%.

 The company’s rideshare business, which suffered from pandemic-led restrictions in several markets, is seeing a recovery as offices reopen.